vtexdocs/dev-portal-content/docs/localization/vtex-io-documentation-pixel-builder.md

 ---
-title: Pixel builder
+title: "Pixel builder"
-slug: vtex-io-documentation-pixel-builder
+slug: "vtex-io-documentation-pixel-builder"
 hidden: false
-createdAt: 2024-08-15T14:00:00.000Z
+createdAt: "2024-08-15T14:00:00.000Z"
 updatedAt: ""
-excerpt: Learn how to use the VTEX IO Pixel builder.
+excerpt: "Learn how to use the VTEX IO Pixel builder."
 ---

 The `pixel` builder allows implementing JavaScript scripts in HTML files.
 The scripts run in the header or body of every store page and can collect user data, respond to events, and connect with third-party services.